kv-chiu/context7/README.md

 >   ]
 >   ```
 >
 > Notes: Replace `yourname` with your OS username.
-Explicitly setting `APPDATA` and `SystemRoot` is safe and backward‑compatible across MCP clients.
+Explicitly setting `APPDATA` and `SystemRoot` is essential because these are required by `npx` on Windows but not set by OpenAI Codex mcp clients by default.

 </details>